Notice: To display this embed please allow the use of Functional Cookies in Cookie Preferences.

 From three friends coding in a bedroom, the studio has grown to employ over 300 people and it’s known for its work on some of gaming’s most iconic franchises, as well as original properties like Dirty Bomb.

 During the 2000s Splash Damage developed Wolfenstein: Enemy Territory, Doom 3 (multiplayer) and Enemy Territory: Quake Wars.
-In the early part of this decade it made Brink and Batman: Arkham Origins (multiplayer), while over the past five years it has worked on Gears of War: Ultimate Edition, Halo: The Master Chief Collection and Gears Tactics, plus the multiplayer components of Gears 4 and 5.
+In the early part of last decade it made Brink and Batman: Arkham Origins (multiplayer), while over the past five years it has worked on Gears of War: Ultimate Edition, Halo: The Master Chief Collection and Gears Tactics, plus the multiplayer components of Gears 4 and 5.

 Splash Damage has just revealed Outcasters, a colourful competitive multiplayer shooter which is coming first to Stadia.
 Ahead of its announcement VGC spoke to studio head Jolly, product lead Lily Zhu, and Stadia Games and Entertainment executive producer Justin Lambros, about the company’s journey and how it has led to its new IP.
 Here’s an edited transcript of our interview.